lidork/basic-calculator-api/README.md

 - [x] Write unit tests for all calculator functions.
 - [x] Add middleware for logging incoming requests.
 - [x] Add timeout
-- [ ] Use environment variables for configuration like port number.
+- [x] Use environment variables for configuration like port number.
 - [ ] Introduce more complicated logic (optional, out of scope)
-- [ ] Create a simple frontend interface for testing the API (optional).
+- [ ] Create a simple frontend interface for testing the API (see future).

 ## Future
 - Use this as a base for a ReactNative frontend